-The Academy SENDCo regularly attends SENDCo network meetings in order to keep up to date with local and national updates in SEND.
+The Academy SENDCo attends termly development days in order to keep up to date with local and national updates in SEND.

 SECTION 11: COMPLAINTS PROCEDURE

 The Academy complaints procedure is in line with the policy of Outwood Grange Academies Trust.